thulefog/Waveform/README.md

 The `Adapters` layer provides the interface encapsulation around the `HealthKit` calls, primarily read only query paths in this vertical.

-There is `Algorithm` code with implementations in both the Swift and C++ languages with a focus on time series signal analysis, ECG and HRV.
+There is `Algorithm` code with implementations in both the `Swift` and `C++` languages with a focus on time series signal analysis, ECG and HRV.

+### Implementation Notes

-Note that much of this code is from my previous work over time, scrubbed and evolved forward but largely kept intact.
-In past projects in select concept proof verticals, there potentially was Objective-C code
+Large portions of this code is from my previous work iterations over time - scrubbed and evolved forward to refine, but largely kept intact.
+In past projects in select concept proof verticals, there potentially was Objective-C code (logic or user interface) - but the current stack is `Swift` and `C++` with primarily `SwiftUI` instead of `UIKit` at this juncture.

 # References